 You could cut off the limb or cut out that infected pound of flesh.

-Surgery is probably a bad plan in a SHTF world without that sterile O.R. not to mention the actual surgeon.
+Surgery is probably a bad plan in an SHTF world without that sterile O.R. not to mention the actual surgeon.

 2. Natural remedies.

 You could cover it with a natural poultice or use other various natural resources.
-Natural remedies is an article in itself, possibly a book.
+Natural remedies are an article in itself, possibly a book.